15 Best Fraud Management Systems to Stop Fraudulent Chargebacks

-On top of this, the systems integration options are important to ensure the fraud management tool functions with your legacy systems and any other tools you plan on adding in the future.
-Having a tool that easily integrates with other systems and can pair with a multitude of other systems will ensure that the fraud management system has the functionality you require, performs to the standards you demand, and will be viable well into the future.
+What’s more, having a tool that easily integrates with other systems and can connect with a multitude of other systems is key.
+It ensures that the fraud management system has the functionality you require, performs to the standards you demand, and will be viable well into the future.

 Security and compliance standards

-Before settling on a system for your business, you’ll need to make sure it meets the security standards your company has for their ecommerce platform.
-While many will meet the requirements you want, you should verify that they provide adequate protection for both you and your customers.
+Make sure the fraud management system meets the security standards your company has.
+Verify that they provide adequate protection for both you and your customers.

-A fraud management system should also meet compliance standards, specifically the PCI DSS standard, which establishes standard guidelines for how to handle the collection, storage, and use of credit card information.
-Ensure that any system you purchase is PCI compliant and that it meets any other compliance requirements you have for your business.
+A fraud management system should also meet compliance standards, specifically the PCI DSS standard.
+This establishes standard guidelines for how to handle the collection, storage, and use of credit card information.
+Therefore you should ensure that any system you purchase is PCI compliant, and that it meets any other compliance requirements you have for your business.

 Real-time alerts and notifications

-To get the most out of the fraud monitoring system you use, you’ll want real-time alerts and notifications that bring potential fraud cases to your attention.
-By having these alerts happen in real-time, you can effectively stop fraud before getting to a point where you need to dispute the transaction.
-Overall, these help you limit the amount of fraud on your platform and stifle losses.
+Real-time alerts and notifications that bring potential fraud cases to your attention are critical.
+With real-time alerts, you can effectively stop fraud before getting to a point where you need to dispute the transaction.
+These help you limit the amount of fraud on your platform and stifle losses.